 A smart strategy with nootropics is preparing your doses beforehand, and then taking them throughout the day.
 However, a lot of people get annoyed with nootropics like piracetam because the half life is only 2 to 3 hours.
 This means that after 2 to 3 hours, the compound has been eradicated from your body, and you have to redose to experience any effects.

 Phenylpiracetam is nice because the half life can be up to five hours for new users.
 This means that really, you only need to take it twice – once when you wake up and once halfway through the day.
 You can skip it at night because even if you fall asleep easily, a fresh dose of phenylpiracetam can easily keep you awake, and you probably don’t need to be stimulated for your late night activities – reading, watching TV, etc.

 You can time your doses when you need a “boost”.
 Phenylpiracetam is absorbed quickly, which means that when you take it, you experience the stimulatory effects almost instantly.
 They might not be noticeable if you take it while in a normal state, but if you’re tired or fatigued, it will definitely help.

 Treat phenylpiracetam like any other stimulant.
 You wouldn’t start off at the highest possible dose of adderall, would you?

 Start with 100mg per day for a week.
 If you’re liking it, great – stay there until your tolerance builds.
 If you don’t notice anything, increase 100mg per week until you do.
 Don’t exceed 600mg per day.

 Phenylpiracetam is one of the cheapest nootropics, so testing it out won’t break the bank.
-Buying a single bottle will allow you to test every dosage level to the fullest extent.
-Grab a bottle and get going!
+Buying a single container of Phenylpiracetam will allow you to test every dosage level to the fullest extent.
+Grab one and get going!